robwco/workshop-marketing/index.md

 You just need them delivered to you.
 That way, you can focus on selling your company, the thing you **know** how to do – the thing you love to focus on.

-## Refreshing your inbox and waiting isn't the only thing you can do when you run out of work.
-How would you feel if you were booked through December?
+## Refreshing your inbox and waiting isn't your only option.
+How would it feel to be booked through December?

 What if you woke up every day with a dozen great clients looking for your help, what would it mean to the profitability of your business?